-The Electoral Registration and Administration Act 2013 has made provision for lengthening the UK Parliamentary election timetable, both for general and by-elections.
-These provisions have not yet been brought into force and until they are, the timetable for a General Election remains at 17 days.
+Section 14 of the Electoral Registration and Administration Act 2013 made provision for lengthening the UK Parliamentary election timetable, both for general and by-elections.
+This provision was brought into force on 6 April 2014.

-When brought into force, Parliament will have to be dissolved 25 days rather than 17 days before the general election on 7 May 2015.
-Once the new timetable has been introduced, Parliament will be dissolved on Monday 30 March 2015.
+Parliament will now be dissolved 25 days before the general election on 7 May 2015, instead of 17 days.
+According to the new timetable, Parliament will be dissolved on Monday 30 March 2015.

 The Fixed-term Parliaments Act 2011 provides for general elections to be held on the first Thursday in May every five years.
 There are two provisions that trigger an election other than at five year intervals.

 - A motion of no confidence is passed in Her Majesty's Government by a simple majority and 14 days elapses without the House passing a confidence motion in any new Government formed